Horse Racing Book Percentages

 Once you have looked at plenty of betting shows you start to see patterns and which selection the bookmakers think may run well.

-The Racing Post currently features nine bookmakers and checking today's races sees the biggest % at 129% and the smallest at 108%.
+The Racing Post currently features nine bookmakers, and checking today's races shows the biggest percentage at 129% and the smallest at 108%.

-The biggest % difference on one individual race is at 13%.( the RP has disappointingly removed this % feature - a real shame).
+The biggest percentage difference in one individual race is 13%.(The RP has disappointingly removed this percentage feature—a real shame.)

 By checking the opening shows of bookmakers and noting that % you can also get a feel for what the bookies think when a horse is withdrawn, especially when that horse is a fav.

-If a race for example had an opening show of 107% then the fav is withdrawn and the % leaps to 120% before the off you can be fairly certain that the new fav is going to get beaten.
+If a race, for example, had an opening show of 107%, then the favourite was withdrawn, and the percentage leapt to 120% before the off, you should be able to view which horse the bookie favour.

-Percentages have with the advent of exchanges lost some of their sexiness but they give a snapshot of what the bookies think about a race, and in our constant struggle to beat the bookies they are a much-needed help.
+With the advent of exchanges, percentages have lost some of their sexiness, but they give a snapshot of what the bookies think about a race, and in our constant struggle to beat the bookies, they are a much-needed help.

 No Comments